Planning your backdrop

 - Matte: A backdrop with a dull finish.
 If the backdrop is not what you want the audience to focus on, this is recommended.

 - Self-adhesive Vinyl: A backdrop printed on banner material.
-If your layout is going to be subjected to climate, such as an outdoor layout, you might want to think about having it printed on vinyl.
+If your layout is going to be subjected to climate, such as in a garage in Florida, you might want to think about having it printed on vinyl.
 Also, if you have a portable layout that you pack around and put up and take down often, then vinyl would be a good option as it is much more durable than paper.

 - Matte: Plain coated photographic paper: (80lb) - (almost card stock) - Perfect for most applications.